 For Proxxon equipment, it has many defects, isn’t it?
 The €70 model at is perhaps better, but I cannot say anything about it, except that according to the photo, the guidance is done by trapezoidal slides, thus with adjustable play, and that the whole head rotates, which allows oblique drilling.
 It seems to me that the sliding can also be blocked for milling, but without micrometre adjustment.

-Before I had an almost actual milling machine, and since I had installed an XY table on the stand, I wished I was able to adjust the working height so as to mill plastic parts, such as a wagon chassis to stick an elongation drawbar.
+Before I had an almost actual milling machine, and since I had installed an XY table on the stand, I wished I was able to adjust the working height to mill plastic parts, such as a wagon chassis to stick an elongation drawbar.
 It is always possible to use the depth stop, but then you have to keep a hand on the lever, and you are not sure to be able to reproduce the same depth because you have no reference.